- Category

 4. On “negotiations” with Russia

 Every Ukrainian, whether living at home or abroad, has been affected by the war.
 Nearly all Ukrainians have lost someone or know someone who has.
-This does not even include the thousands of Ukrainians trapped behind enemy lines in Russian-occupied Ukraine or the nearly 20,000 children who have been kidnapped.
+This does not even include the nearly 20,000 cases of children who have been deported to Russia and/or forcibly displaced to Russian-occupied territories.
 There is nobody who wants peace more than Ukraine and Ukrainians.

 However, it needs to be just and based on international law.
 All Russia is doing right now is giving Ukraine ultimatums.
 Putin's demands undermine Ukraine's sovereignty and violate international law.
 His so-called “peace plan,” which includes demands to withdraw Ukrainian troops from sovereign Ukrainian regions and recognize Russian-occupied territories, is more of a manipulative ploy rather than a genuine effort for peace.
 History shows that when Putin gets what he wants, it only emboldens further aggression.
 In addition, if Russia is allowed to get away with its action in Ukraine on its terms, who says that other authoritarian states won’t follow suit and break international law, take sovereign territory, and so on?